crew102/rapidrake-java/README.md

 		RakeParams params = new RakeParams(stopWords, stopPOS, minWordChar, shouldStem, phraseDelims);

 		// Create a RakeAlgorithm object
-		String POStaggerURL = "model-bin/en-pos-maxent.bin"; // The URL of your POS tagging model String SentDetecURL = "model-bin/en-sent.bin"; // The URL of your sentence detection model RakeAlgorithm rakeAlg = new RakeAlgorithm(params, POStaggerURL, SentDetecURL);
+		String POStaggerURL = "model-bin/en-pos-maxent.bin"; // The path to your POS tagging model String SentDetecURL = "model-bin/en-sent.bin"; // The path to your sentence detection model RakeAlgorithm rakeAlg = new RakeAlgorithm(params, POStaggerURL, SentDetecURL);

 		// Call the rake method